postgis/postgis-workshops/postgis-intro/sources/en/topology.rst

 The result of the above is 29 neighborhoods were updated.
-IF you rerun the border dispute queries for neighborhoods and boros, you'll find you have no more border disputes.
+If you rerun the border dispute queries for neighborhoods and boroughs, you'll find you have no more border disputes.

 We do still have gaps of empty space between neighborhoods caused by intensive simplication.
 Such issues can be fixed by directly editing the topology using the